lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Transport {#transport}

 Cryptographically, EDHOC does not put requirements on the lower layers.
 EDHOC is not bound to a particular transport layer and can even be used in environments without IP.
-The transport is responsible, where necessary, to handle:
+In addition to transport of messages including errors, the transport is responsible, where necessary, to handle:

 * message loss,
 * message reordering,
 * message duplication,
 * fragmentation,
 * demultiplex EDHOC messages from other types of messages,
-* transport of error messages,
 * denial-of-service protection,
 * message correlation.